monkeysintown/jdbc-ssh/README.md

 </dependency>
 ```

-... and configure the Bintray's JCenter repository in your pom.xml:
+... and configure Bintray's JCenter repository in your pom.xml:

 ```xml
 ...